Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Algorithm description

 \section{Algorithm description}

 To construct a hybrid $N$-body integrator, we combine ideas from \cite{C99} and \cite{Wisdom2017}.
-A coordinate system must be chosen.
-Jacobi coordinates \citep{HD17} are problematic because we cannot use the natural Kepler solutions for bodies not undergoing close encounters.
-This problem was pointed out by \cite{C99}.
-Jacobi coordinates are appropriate if massive bodies cannot have close encounters, but massless test particles can have close encounters with the massive bodies.
+A coordinate system must be chosen. {As pointed out by \cite{C99}, Jacobi coordinates are problematic if the planets have mass.} Jacobi coordinates are appropriate if massive bodies cannot have close encounters, but massless test particles can have close encounters with the massive bodies.
 This was the situation studied by \cite{Wisdom2017}.
-We thus use Democratic Heliocentric coordinates \citep{HD17}, which accommodate both massive and massless possibly having close encounters.
+We thus use Democratic Heliocentric coordinates {\citep[e.g.][]{HD17}}, which accommodate both massive and massless possibly having close encounters.
 The Hamiltonian in these coordinates is split into two parts, $A$ and $B$, given by \citep{C99}:

 We defined,